MrInanimated/bp-overlay/themes/i18n_texts.md

 | `nuclearnode:chat.logInToChat`                   | This room doesn't allow guests to chat.
 Please log in first.\*                                      |
 | `nuclearnode:chat.typeHereToChat`                | Type here to chat\*                                                                                 |

-\* These messages never get changed, so setting them to something else does not do anything.
+\* These messages never get changed, so setting them to something else doesn't do anything.